livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

   * Load a specific key by scope and key identifier.
 * Cryptographic operation requests:
   * Sign a byte sequence for a specified identity scope and key identifier.
+  * Encrypt a byte sequence for a specified recipient identity or public key.
   * Decrypt an ECIES ciphertext for a specified identity scope and key identifier.

 All requests must originate from trusted backend components.